When Does Seasonal Fall Cleanup Typically Begin?

 Mulching the Beds

 Mulching is an activity that should go on throughout the growing season, but it becomes especially important in autumn.
-Start now to apply mulch to all your garden beds to insure that bulbs and perennials are safe from heaving during the long winter when the soil freezes solid.
+Start now to apply mulch to all your garden beds to ensure that bulbs and perennials are safe from heaving during the long winter when the soil freezes solid.

 Hot and dry summers always cause some leaf loss; this should be dealt with immediately.
 When the major leave loss begins, keep up with the fall on a regular basis.
 The raked leaves should be composted, providing a rich mulch for your garden beds.